richardliuu/Glowly/README.md

 ![Glowly](https://i.imgur.com/VJoweav.png)

 # Project Overview
-The app aims to help users with anxiety to connect with each other through sharing posts and communicating with each other.
-Through the use of an API, users are able to search for programs and clubs with like-minded people.
+This app is designed to support individuals dealing with anxiety by helping them build meaningful connections.
+Users can share posts, send messages, and communicate in a safe, supportive environment.
+By leveraging an API, the platform also allows users to discover programs and clubs tailored to their interests, making it easier to find like-minded communities and resources.

 ## Features

-Messaging
+- 💬 Messaging
-Posts
+- 📝 Posts
-Search
+- 🔍 Search
-Contact
+- 📨 Contact
-Webhooks
+- 🔗 Webhooks

 ## Built Using